skwon017/Traffic-Sign-Recognition-Using-Transfer-Learning/README.md

 ## Model Architecture

-The fully connected layer at the end of each pre-trained model will be removed, and a new fully connected layer with output dimensions corresponding to the number of classes in the traffic sign dataset will be added.
-The weights of the new fully connected layer will be randomized, while the weights from the pre-trained model will be frozen.
-The model will be trained to update the weights of the new fully connected layer.
-Wandb.ai will be used to find the learning rate with minimal loss for each model.
+The pre-trained model is first loaded, ensuring that the weights of all layers are frozen to preserve the original learned features.
+A new fully connected layer is then appended to the model, replacing the original one, with an output dimension of 43 corresponding to the number of traffic sign classes.
+The weights for newly added fully connected layer are initialized and the bias terms of the new layer are initialized to zero.
+During training, only the weights of the new fully connected layer will be updated, allowing the model to fine-tune its output for traffic sign classification while leveraging the knowledge encoded in the pre-trained architecture.

 ## Results